 * * * * * * *

-You hopefully now understand more about the complex question, “Is there really a soul plan?”
+You hopefully now understand more about the complex question, “Did my soul REALLY plan all this?”
 Our limited human minds cannot fully understand limitless possibilities, but we’re getting closer.
 That’s why Native American and other indigenous wisdom sources had another name for Great Spirit . . .
 The Great Mystery.
 We may never fathom everything, but I hope you have more comfort and trust that, as Buckminster Fuller said, the Universe is friendly.

 I’ve created several audio-products to help you better understand, accept, and transform when life events seem senseless:

-- Transformational Breathwork: deep, noisy, diaphragmatic breathing with music and coaching to release old wounds and stuck energy
+- Holistic Breathing: deep, noisy, diaphragmatic breathing with music and coaching to release old wounds and stuck energy

 - no one really dies since our energy/essence cannot be destroyed